ApexRMS/prioritizr/docs/getting_started.md

 <!--Once prioritizr is on the server --- Add image here of red box around checkbox beside prioritizr package name, and OK button-->

 5\.
 The **prioritizr** SyncroSim package uses Conda to manage the package dependencies.
-Upon installing the package, you will be prompted to install Conda if it is not already installed on your computer.
+Upon installing the package, you will be prompted to install Conda (if it is not already installed on your computer).
 Then, you will be prompted to create or update the Conda environment for **prioritzr**.
 Click **Yes**.

 <img align="center" style="padding: 13px" width="500" src="assets/images/screenshot4.png">